Register a death

 - The person arranging the funeral (but not the funeral director)

 Others may be acceptable in certain circumstances.

 Meeting with the registrar

-To register a death, we will require the following information:
+To register a death, we will need information about the person who died:

 - The date and place of death